Structed/sample-playfab-eventstream-handler/blog/Extending PlayFab - Reacting to PlayStream Events with Azure Functions.md

 You should now see the entry we created in the PlayFab data.

+# Taking it further
+Another possibility is to use Azure Functions to extend PlayFab even further, like enabling real-time messaging with [Azure SignalR Service](https://azure.microsoft.com/en-us/services/signalr-service/) or a global database like [CosmosDb](https://azure.microsoft.com/en-us/services/cosmos-db/)!

 # Conclusion
 In this article, we learned how to extend PlayFab by reacting to PlayFab PlayStream events with Azure Functions using Rules in PlayFab.

-# Taking it further
-Another possibility is to use Azure Functions to extend PlayFab even further, like enabling real-time messaging with [Azure SignalR Service](https://azure.microsoft.com/en-us/services/signalr-service/) or a global database like [CosmosDb](https://azure.microsoft.com/en-us/services/cosmos-db/)!

-# Apendix
-## Notes
-* You might want to use [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) for secrets instead of AppSettings, or [Azure Managed Identities](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet), for even more security.
+We created the binding, added a rule and set-up an Azure Function app with a Storage Queue trigger.
+The Azure Function reads a message from the Storage Queue, which contains the PlayFab context.
+The context is used to reference the registered Player when we update it's Player data on Playfab.

+Last, we learned about the greater potential of extending Azure PlayFab with Azure Functions.

+I hope you enjoyed this end-to-end example.
+You can follow me on [Twitter @structed](https://twitter.com/structed) and ask me about this post or all things Azure or have a look at my [GitHub](https://github.com/structed)!